Global vaccination rates stagnant due to conflict, inequality and complacency

 Ukraine leads a varied list of countries with the highest reported incidence rate of measles in 2018.
 While the country has now managed to vaccinate over 90 percent of its infants, coverage had been low for several years, leaving a large number of older children and adults at risk.

-Several other countries with high incidence and high coverage have significant groups of people who have missed the measles vaccine in the past.
+Several other countries with high incidence and high coverage have significant groups of people who have missed the measles vaccines in the past.
 This shows how low coverage over time or discrete communities of unvaccinated people can spark deadly outbreaks.

 Human papillomavirus (HPV) vaccine coverage data available for the first time